suvarzz/rblog/content/authors/admin/_index.md

 - Visitors
 ---

-Mark Goldberg is a researcher of epigenetic processes in invertebrates at Oxford Brookes University.
+Mark Goldberg is a researcher of epigenetic processes in invertebrates at Dresden Technical University.
 His research interests include epigenetics, computational biology and single-cell technologies.